PRIYATHARSAN6/Create-a-Quiz-Web-Application/README.md

   * Result Page

   #### Teacher
-  1 Create an account as a teacher
+  1 Create an account as a teacher ,
-  2 After login can view a dashboard with all the available quizes 3 Add new questions to the existing quize
+  2 After login can view a dashboard with all the available quizes , 3 Add new questions to the existing quize ,
-  4 Create new quizes and add questions
+  4 Create new quizes and add questions ,
-  5 Review created quizes
+  5 Review created quizes ,
-  6 Delete quizes
+  6 Delete quizes .
   #### Student
-  1 Create an account as a student
+  1 Create an account as a student ,
-  2 After login can view a dashboard with all the available quizes 3 Attempt any quiz
+  2 After login can view a dashboard with all the available quizes , 3 Attempt any quiz ,
-  4 View grades of all the attempted quizes
+  4 View grades of all the attempted quizes .

+### Project Prerequisites Are
+  * HTML: to display content on web page
+  * CSS: to style HTML document
+  * Python: Programming language
+  * Django: Python framework

  ***
 ### How to Run the Project
   * Install Python